rtivadar/aath0.github.io/_posts/2018-04-19-atp-tennis-analysis-2006-2015-what-makes-the-greats-so-great.md

 ## Introduction

-This the fourth post in a series covering an analysis of ATP (Association of Tennis Professionals) Tennis Matches between 2006 a.
+This the fourth post in a series covering an analysis of ATP (Association of Tennis Professionals) Tennis Matches between 2006 and 2015.
 You can find my previous posts in this series at the following links:

 * [ATP Tennis Analysis, 2006 - 2015: An Introduction and Data Cleaning](https://ethanwicker.github.io/journal/atp-tennis-analysis-2006-2015-an-introduction-and-data-cleaning.html).
 * [ATP Tennis Analysis, 2006 - 2015: Constructing Useful Data Frames](https://ethanwicker.github.io/journal/atp-tennis-analysis-2006-2015-constructing-useful-data-frames.html)